josephxbrick/documentorganizer/README.md

 You can customize the look of it however you want, because the TOC is created from symbols that you can customize the look of.
 Example: when the plugin creates the TOC, the TOC's symbol instances are stacked with no space between them, but you can adjusting the spacing by adding the desired padding to the symbols.

 The TOC will arrange itself into multiple columns (shown above) when there are too many entries to fit in a single column.
 You can specify the pixel spacing between these columns.
 (See Settings below.)

+There is an option to display only the section headings in the TOC, rather than the section headings along with their associated pages.

 Note that the table of contents does not yet suppport text wrapping for the TOC entries.